jordanlhunt/Summer_2026_Pac_Man_C/README.md

 ## AI-Usage

 This project features no AI written code.
-Most of the information I acquired for this project came from reading [SDL2 documentation](https://wiki.libsdl.org/SDL2/FrontPage) and old-fashioned internet searches using the quote ".edu" in the search for educational sources.
+Most of the information I acquired for this project came from reading [SDL2 documentation](https://wiki.libsdl.org/SDL2/FrontPage) and old-fashioned internet searches using the quote ".edu" for educational sources.
 However I will say, even with Ublock Origin and several other extensions finding accurate and useful information has become needlessly difficult.
 I also used YouTube (which also has a terrible search feature).
 YouTube videos which will be linked below

 ## Links to Resources